-BIG and showy, these vegan chocolate chip cookie cups are a cookie lovers dream come true.
-Stuffed with melted pools of chocolate, crunchy pretzels, and gooey toasted marshmallow, every bite is pure decadence.
+BIG and showy, these vegan chocolate chip cookies with marshmallow are a cookie lovers dream come true.
+Stuffed with melted pools of chocolate and gooey toasted marshmallow, every bite is pure decadence.
 Just like my eggless peanut butter cookies, they're an epic twist on a beloved classic.

 Grandma's famous chocolate chip cookies are soft and chewy, stuffed with chocolate chips, and are deliciously addictive.
 I've been making her recipe for decades with a few vegan swaps.
-These epic vegan marshmallow chocolate chunk cookie cups are a nod to grandma's classic chocolate chip cookie recipe with a little s'mores on top (ha ha)!
+These epic vegan chocolate chip and marshmallow cookie cups are a nod to grandma's classic chocolate chip cookie recipe with a little s'mores on top (ha ha)!

 How to make vegan chocolate chunk cookies